On this page

 While biotechnology (shortened: biotech) is often seen as high-tech or artificial, it actually plays a pivotal role in developing sustainable and innovative beauty products, potentially challenging traditional ideas of what is "natural"

 But first: What is biotech?
 The Cambridge Dictionary defines biotechnology as "the use of living things, especially cells and bacteria, in industrial processes".
 In other words: technology based on biology.
 This field leverages cellular and biomolecular processes to create products that enhance our lives and benefit the health of our planet.
 For the beauty industry, this can mean formulating with techniques like fermentation, tissue culture, GMOs, cell cultures, and artificial intelligence.
 Biotech can be used for lab-grown natural ingredients (e.g., cultured stem cells from plants), or used to create sustainable alternatives, like algae-derived compounds or bioengineered peptides.
-Biotech can offer new possibiliites for safe, effective, and sustainable beauty products.
+Biotech can offer new possibilities for safe, effective, and sustainable beauty products.

 👉 Lets have a closer look at fermented ingredients.
 This process involves the natural transformation of a substance through the action of bacteria, fungi, plant cell cultures, or enzymes.
 Fermentation is a staple in biotechnology, celebrated for its simplicity and the fact that humanity has harnessed this technique for centuries — think wine, bread, and cheese.
 Since it relies on microorganisms to create these products, it can be viewed as a natural method.
 It uses existing biological systems without altering their fundamental genetic structure in a lab.